View Jody Yonge's Obituary on www.crescent-news.com/ and share memories

 |

+She was born February 12, 1958, to Howard and Joanne (Otto) Riebesehl in Defiance, Ohio.
+Jody worked for 25 years at Defiance Metal Products.
+She enjoyed playing bingo and gambling, but her greatest joy was spending time with her children and grandchildren.

+Jody will be so sadly missed by her two sons, Danny (Tammy) Thompson of Defiance, and Rick (Deana) Thompson of Monroeville, Ind.; her five grandchildren, Breana, Jasmine (Christian), Mackenzie, Kendra and Alana; and one great-granddaughter, Aubree.
+She also leaves behind her four sisters, Iris (Doug), Betsy (Dave), Rhonda and Heidi (Dean); and her brother, Mark.

-She was preceded in death by her parents; sister, Marty Drinnon; stepson, Mark Yonge Jr.; and father-in-law, Don Yonge.
+In addition to her parents, she was preceded in death by her sister, Marty.

-Condolences maybe left for the family at www.toledocremation.com.
-Everyone please stop and think about what kind of lady she was.
-Remember these are all of her wishes.
-Some of her ashes will be spread with her parents and sister for anyone to visit and grieve.
+The family will receive friends from 1-3 p.m.
+Saturday, March 7, 2020, at Schaffer Funeral Home in Defiance.
+A memorial service will follow at 3 p.m. at Schaffer Funeral Home, with Pastor Jim McPeak officiating.

 Published in The Crescent-News on Mar.
 5, 2020